 Introduction to Economics

-Although economics can be a complex science, it is based upon a few simple principles.
+Although economics is a complex science, it is based upon a few simple principles.
 The primary principle is the efficient allocation of scarce resources.
 Since every economy has only so much of what are called the factors of production — labor, land, and capital — the greatest wealth generated by any society will be achieved through the most efficient and fullest utilization of its resources.

 Adam Smith noted in his 1776 publication The Wealth of Nations that people act naturally in their self-interest, which he called the invisible hand, and that the economy can be organized to take advantage of this self-interest.
 This requires that the people have the freedom to act and to own the factors of production, and to enjoy the profits or suffer the losses of their activities.